cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

    :align: center
    :class: bordered-image

-   **Add Service Wizard, Page 3:** Completing assignments with CDAP Gateway client added to all nodes of the cluster including those with CDAP roles.
+   **Add Service Wizard, Page 2 (dialog):** Completing assignments with the CDAP Gateway client added to other nodes of the cluster; it can be added to those with CDAP roles.

 Add Service Wizard: Customize Role Assignments